connorrothschild/v4/src/routes/post/svelte-reactivity.md

 ### A use-case: Constructing responsive D3 scales

-scaleLinear etc.

-A common use-case for `$:` is to construct a responsive [D3 scale](https://www.d3indepth.com/scales/).
-We want to keep track of the window width and/or height so that we can scale datapoints to fit the screen.
+A common use-case for `$:` is to construct a responsive [D3 scale](https://www.d3indepth.com/scales/); we want to keep track of the window width and/or height so that we can scale datapoints to fit the screen.
 The dollar label operator allows us to update our existing scales automatically whenever the window size changes.

-For example, here's a scale that reactivty updates when its domain updates, thanks to `width` changing:
+For example, here's a scale that reactively updates when its range changes, thanks to `width` being reactive:

 <Code language="Svelte">